wojtask/clrs4e-solutions/README.md

 Again, significant effort has been made to ensure that each solution is thoroughly checked.
-However, if you have found an error of any kind, or you can improve an existing solution in any way, I will be grateful for your help.
+However, if you have found an error of any kind, or you can improve an existing solution in any way, I will be grateful for your feedback or help.
-Each exercise and each subproblem has its own issue on GitHub, named and labelled appropriately.
+Each exercise and each subproblem has its own issue in this repository, named and categorized appropriately.
-Please avoid duplicating these issues, rather search for the right one, and leave a comment.
-Alternatively, you are welcomed to create a pull request with your suggestions.
+Please avoid duplicating these issues, rather search for the right one, and leave a comment, or even better &mdash; create a pull request with your suggestions.
+Authors of significant contributions will be credited in the document.

+**Together let's make this the most complete, reliable and consistent set of solutions to the iconic CLRS.**

 &mdash; Krzysztof Wojtas